Key points about menopause

 (International Menopause Society, 2023)

-Video also available in Mandarin(external link), Vietnamese(external link) and Cantonese(external link)
+This video is also available in Mandarin(external link), Vietnamese(external link) and Cantonese(external link)

 Video: Menopause – will it affect my sex life?

 Professor Susan Davis discusses how the onset of menopause may affect your sex life, as well as various treatment options.
-This video may take a few moments to load.

 (International Menopause Society, 2023)

-For vaginal dryness, you can be offered topical oestrogen which works well and comes as pessaries or cream to apply directly to your vagina.
-If you are at risk of thinning bones (osteoporosis) you may be given calcium supplements or other treatments.
+For vaginal dryness, you can be offered 'topical' oestrogen which works well and comes as pessaries or cream to apply directly to your vulva and vagina.
+This is not absorbed so is safe if you've had breast cancer.
+It will also reduce your risk of bladder problems.

 Read more about menopause treatment and management.(external link)

-While some women have a sense of loss when going through menopause, many others feel they get a new lease on life.
+While some people have a sense of loss when going through menopause, many others feel they get a new lease on life.
 They enjoy having no periods and no more worries about pregnancy.
 Many feel more confident and that they have 'come into their own'.

 Going through menopause can make you feel as if you're not in control of your own body, but there are ways to ease the symptoms.
-If you have tried the self-care options below and are still not getting the relief you need, talk to your doctor for further advice and treatment options.

-Ways to ease symptoms of menopause:
+Additional ways to ease symptoms of menopause:

 • Researchers are looking at whether eating phytoestrogens (natural oestrogens contained in foods such as soy, beans, grains and some fruit and vegetables) can help menopause symptoms.
 We don't know yet.
 However, these foods are healthy and low-fat, so are generally good choices.

-• Stopping smoking.
+• Stop smoking.

-• Getting more sleep.
+• Get more sleep.

-• good diet
+• a good diet

 • regular exercise